Mutti's Homemade Pancakes Recipe ❤️

-This German homemade pancakes recipe ("Pfannkuchen") is so easy to make.
+This German homemade pancakes recipe, aka Pfannkuchen, is so easy to make.
 It's very traditional for either breakfast, lunch, or a light supper and can even be used as a dessert!
-If you're looking for a simple pancake recipe, this is it.
+If you're looking for a simple pancake recipe, then try my Mutti's recipe!

 Perhaps you're thinking that all German pancakes are the puffy ones shown when you google.
 If you'd like that type, then check out my German apple pancake.
 Deliciously wunderbar!